vmarquez/PureBomberMan/README.md

 ##State Monad
 First, let's talk a bit about some magic called the State Monad.
-Instead of going on about mexican food, I'll just show the code, implore you to read it over a *lot*, (if you are unfamiliar), and then send you off to http://blog.tmorris.net/posts/the-state-monad-for-scala-users/index.html.
+Instead of going on about Mexican food or Astronauts, I'll just show the code, implore you to read it over a *lot*, (if you are unfamiliar), and then send you off to the [tutorial that helped me understand it](http://blog.tmorris.net/posts/the-state-monad-for-scala-users/index.html).
+Coming from an imperative background, I did have to spend some time thinking about it, and even typing out the example in the post to play with.
 This is also excellently covered in chapter six of Functional Programming in Scala.

 ```scala